 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kiamesha Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kiamesha Lake is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Kiamesha Lake who work in office and administrative support (47.80%), personal care services (18.05%), and maintenance occupations (7.80%).

-As is often the case in a small town, Kiamesha Lake doesn't have a public transportation system that people use for their commute.
+Kiamesha Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Kiamesha Lake with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.96% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Kiamesha Lake is quite a bit lower than the national average among all cities of 21.84%: just 11.96% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Kiamesha Lake in 2022 was $39,618, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,472 for a family of four.
 However, Kiamesha Lake contains both very wealthy and poor people as well.